MP0w/MP0w.github.io/_posts/2014-08-18-UIView-transitions.md

 cover: "scrollview-transition.jpg"
 ---

-As anticipated in [the presentation of the blog]({% post_url 2014-08-11-the-blog-is-alive %}) I will talk about **Interactive Transitions and Animations with UIKit**.
-This is the first of three blog post talking about Transitions and Animations; I will start with UIScrollView and gesture driven animations today, UIViewController and UICollectionView Transitions later.
+This is the first of three blog post talking about **Interactive Transitions and Animations with UIKit**; I will start with UIScrollView and gesture driven animations today, UIViewController and UICollectionView Transitions later.

 > A good UX is necessary to build an awesome and usable Application; Interactive Transitions and Animations, other than good looking, could help your App to be more intuitive for Users.